murgurgulor/the-murgurgu-lore/src/site/notes/Metaverse/How to Play the Game.md

 If you take a **Sneaky** Approach, you mitigate the Risk of **Revealing Things** (in other words: your actions remain hidden to others), but as a Consequence you might cause **Delay** - keeping your actions hidden is taking too much time.

 ### Bold
 The opposite of **Sneaky**.
 You achieve your goal with flair, haste and charisma.
 A Bold Approach leans on being seen and being flashy, not letting outward appearances get in your way but rather making them work for you.
-This Approach applies to situations where you don't care if you're seen to get your results, and maybe your brazenness will even work in your benefit!
+This Approach applies to situations where you don't care if you're seen to get your results, and maybe your brazenness could even work in your benefit!

 If you take a **Bold** Approach, you mitigate the Risk of **Delay** (in other words: your actions are direct and you can expect a direct result), but as a Consequence you might **Reveal Things** - your true intentions or hidden agendas may be inconveniently revealed, or you may have announced your presence to an unwanted party.